-In 2nd of 2023 at the board of directors meeting held on February 23rd, 2023, the board of directors considered adequacy of the internal system control by considering according to the evaluation from the Office of the Securities and Exchange Commission (SEC) as assessed by the internal audit department report to management team and reviewed the internal system control evaluation results by audit committee.
+In 3rd of 2024 at the board of directors meeting held on February 25th, 2024, the board of directors considered adequacy of the internal system control by considering according to the evaluation from the Office of the Securities and Exchange Commission (SEC) as assessed by the internal audit department report to the Board of Directors and reviewed the internal system control evaluation results by audit committee.
 Which the board of directors considered that the company system was sufficient and suitable by the company providing sufficient personal effective implementation of the internal system control.
 As well as having an internal system control that can monitor and control the company's operation in accordance with the object of the organization.
 The report was reliable and conducted business in accordance with relevant laws and regulations as well as able to protect the company's assets.

-In 2023, the company has improved procedures and system in order to permit internal control and support the inspection process to find more problems or risks efficiently and quickly.
+In 2024, the company has improved procedures and system in order to permit internal control and support the inspection process to find more problems or risks efficiently and quickly.
 Management of the company's internal system control can summarize internal control components as follows.